cathy810218/Leetcode-Sol/Easy/ValidParen.md

 --------------------------------
 ## Solutions:

-First we know that if the given string has an odd length, it returns false Then we check each character in the string.
+First we know that if the given string has an odd length, it returns false.
+Then we check each character in the string.